tamato/achaea_mudlet/occultist/domination.md

 When you call upon Buul he shall send to you a chimera, which you may ride, and when commanded at a foe will deliver a most terrifying roar.
 If your target is not deaf, they shall suffer an affliction of the mind.
--
--

 When primebonded, the chimera shall periodically strike out with one of its heads at a target, causing one of the following effects:

 - A roar which will cure a target's deafness if such is present, or knock them prone with a stun if it is not.
+  - The lion head on the chimera roars at you, restoring your hearing.
+  - The lion head on the chimera roars at you, stunning you with its power.

 - A headbutt which will knock your foe prone.
+  - The chimera's goat head rams into you and knocks you sprawling.

 - An insidious blast of breath which shall inspire sleep in your enemy.
+  - The chimera's dragon head exhales a cloud of gas at you, and you feel sleepy.

 -------------------------------------------------------------------------------